LAW OF DEMAND

 For example, suppose Mohit buys 4 ice-cream @ Rs.
 25 each with her pocket money of Rs.100.
 If price of ice cream falls to Rs.20 each, then with the same money income, Mohit can buy 5 ice-cream due to an increase in her real income.

-When price of a commodity falls, many new consumers, who were not in a position to buy it earlier due to its high price, starts purchasing it.
+When the price of a commodity falls, many new consumers, who were not in a position to buy it earlier due to its high price, start purchasing it.

 Different or Multiple Uses: